-Type On-screen keyboard in Start menu or taskbar search box, and then press Enter key to open the built-in on-screen keyboard in Windows 10.
+Type on-screen keyboard in the Start menu or taskbar search box, and then press the Enter key to open the built-in on-screen keyboard in Windows 10.

 Method 3 of 7

-Step 1: Simultaneously press Windows and R keys to open the Run command box.
+Step 1: Simultaneously press the Windows and R keys to open the Run command box.

 Method 4 of 7

 Open On-Screen Keyboard via Command Prompt or PowerShell